 An oral pharmacokinetic study was conducted in which healthy volunteers received 1 mg capsules of brinzolamide twice per day for up to 32 weeks.
-This regimen approximates the amount of drug delivered by topical ocular administration of AZOPT® (brinzolamide ophthalmic suspension) 1% dosed to both eyes three times per day and simulates systemic drug and metabolite concentrations similar to those achieved with long-term topical dosing.
+This regimen approximates the amount of drug delivered by topical ocular administration of AZOPT (brinzolamide ophthalmic suspension) 1% dosed to both eyes three times per day and simulates systemic drug and metabolite concentrations similar to those achieved with long-term topical dosing.
 RBC CA activity was measured to assess the degree of systemic CA inhibition.
-Brinzolamide saturation of RBC CA-II was achieved within 4 weeks (RBC concentrations of approximately 20 μM).
-N-Desethyl brinzolamide accumulated in RBCs to steady-state within 2028 weeks reaching concentrations ranging from 6-30 μM.
-The inhibition of CA-II activity at steady-state was approximately 70-75%, which is below the degree of inhibition expected to have a pharmacological effect on renal function or respiration in healthy subjects.
+Brinzolamide saturation of RBC CA-II was achieved within 4 weeks (RBC concentrations of approximately 20 mcM).
+N-Desethyl brinzolamide accumulated in RBCs to steady-state within 20 to 28 weeks reaching concentrations ranging from 6 to30 mcM.
+The inhibition of CA-II activity at steady-state was approximately 70 to 75%, which is below the degree of inhibition expected to have a pharmacological effect on renal function or respiration in healthy subjects.

 This monograph has been modified to include the generic and brand name in many instances.